chaywn/Last-Live/README.md

 Due to the compatibility of the assets and packages that are being used in this game, running the project in older versions of Unity **may not work properly as intended**.

-## Aim & Objectives
-The aim of this game is to serve as my final project for CS50’s Introduction to Game Development.

-The objectives of the game are:
-1. To apply the knowledge that I've learned throughout the lessons in CS50’s Introduction to Game Development
-2. To further expand my knowledge and skills in Unity
-3. To explore horror/survival game genre

 ## How To Play
 > *You are at an abandoned supermarket.
 The sun has just set.
 As darkness sets in, you realize you are not alone...*